 Tags: baseball, bill cosby, black power, churches, fred furth, georges t. paruvanani, glide church, golden gate park, haight-ashbury, jane fonda, lee callister, methodism, mission district, religion, rev. cecil williams, rouda 4, roy nolan, tim metzger, ute sinsig, vibrations for a new people, volleyball, willie brown

-Added to San Francisco Bay Area Television Archive on December 7, 2017.
+Added to Bay Area Television Archive on December 7, 2017.